git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 In my never-ending conquest to get software projects working in symphony with code changes, I've come to taste test many file watching applications and patterns.
-To get that perfect feedback loop upon file changes, I've gradually become the internet's unofficial connoisseur on them.
+Pursing the holy grail feedback loop upon file changes, I've gradually become the internet's unofficial connoisseur on them.

 File watcher applications wait for a file to be updated, then execute a custom command, such as restarting a server, rebuilding an application, running tests, linters, and so on.
-It gives you, as a developer instant feedback in the terminal and is one thing that can trick out a tmux workspace into an IDE-like environment.
+It gives you, as a developer, instant feedback in the terminal, empowering a tmux workspace to have IDE-like features, without the bloat, memory and CPU fans roaring.

 I eventually settled on [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSDs and OS X / macOS.